CBT Therapy For Social Anxiety

 What is social anxiety?

-If you have a social anxiety disorder (also known as social phobia or excessive shyness), it means that you have a persistent fear of social or other situations in which you fear you’ll be judged negatively by others.
+If you have a social anxiety (also known as social phobia or excessive shyness), it means that you have a persistent fear of social of situations in which you fear you’ll be judged negatively by others.
+People can feel anxious before social events, in social situations, or after the event.
+Social anxiety can be problematic in all social situations or could be very specific such as presentations or talking on the phone.
+Sometimes it's difficult talking in groups or for others it is talking with individual people.

-Your social anxiety is likely to have developed in adolescence, so you may have grown up thinking that anxiety is a part of your personality and nothing can be done about it.
-However, the evidence is that social anxiety disorder is treatable with CBT.
+If your social anxiety is excessive then it is likely to have developed in adolescence, so you may have grown up thinking that anxiety is a part of your personality and nothing can be done about it.
+However, the evidence for CBT is that social anxiety disorder is treatable with CBT.
+Whether your social anxiety was a recent onset or long term problem CBT is just as effective.

 Are you struggling with social anxiety?